WordPress/gutenberg/packages/components/src/dropdown/README.md

 ### expandOnMobile

-Opt-in prop to show popovers fullscreen on mobile, pass `false` in this prop to avoid this behavior.
+Opt-in prop to show popovers fullscreen on mobile.

 -   Type: `Boolean`
 -   Required: No